puppetlabs/puppetdb/documentation/pdb_support_guide.markdown

 it's unlikely to be necessary, it's safe to manually remove queue commands when PDB is not running.

-Whenever PDB starts up it checks to see if it has already migrated older messages from ActiveMQ to stockpile by looking for the file `vardir`/mq-migrated.
-If that file doesn't exist, then it migrates any older messages, and creates mq-migrated.

 The message names are designed to provide some information about their content.
 For example: